 After paddling, stop in the Lakefront Bar and Grill for lunch on their patio overlooking Lake Cascade.

 That night, your options for camping are endless.
-You can snag a site at one of the 10 campgrounds at Lake Cascade (reservations, especially on weekends, are recommended).
-For those who need LTE, I did have full Verizon signal near the Van Wyck Campground, which is first come, first served.
+You can snag a site at one of the 12 campgrounds at Lake Cascade State Park (reservations, especially on weekends, are recommended).
+For those who need LTE, I did have full Verizon signal near the Van Wyck Campground, which is first-come, first served.

-Another option if you need to shower or plug-in is Arrowhead RV Park at the south end of Cascade and right on the river’s edge.
+Another option if you need to shower or plug in is Arrowhead RV Park at the south end of Cascade and right on the river’s edge.
 Finally, if you prefer to wild camp, Lake Cascade is surrounded by Forest Service land with plenty of opportunities for dispersed camping.
-Check out this list of my favorite apps and tools for finding a free and legal off-grid camping.
+Check out this list of my favorite apps and tools for finding free and legal dispersed camping.

-Day 3 – ATVing & Hiking to Blue Lake
+Day 3 – ATV & Hike to Blue Lake

 Side note: I’ve always been kind of anti-ATV, and this was my first time in a side-by-side.
 I have to admit, it was incredibly fun, and I now see why people do it, especially in a place like Cascade.
 Ok continuing on…